membrane/api-gateway/distribution/examples/rateLimiter/README.txt

 The rateLimiter element has 3 values that you can set and by default it is set to 1000 requests per 1 hour in lazy mode.

 requestLimit="x" can be any positive number.
-Specifies the number of requests per interval. requestLimitDuration="H:m:s:ms" can be any Duration.
+Specifies the number of requests per interval. requestLimitDuration="PTxS" can be any Duration.
 Specifies the interval in which requestLimit requests can be done.
-Format is "H:m:s:ms" with H = hour, m = minute, s = seconds, ms = milliseconds mode="mode" can be "PRECISE" or "LAZY".
+Format is "PTxS" where x is the duration in seconds. mode="mode" can be "PRECISE" or "LAZY".
 Specifies the mode the interceptor is working in.

 Precise mode: